AvanzaBank/astrix/doc/tutorial/part2.md

 In the example above we use the configuration mechanism to locate the provider of `LunchRestaurantFinder`.
 The configuration mechanism in Astrix is hierarchical and an entry is resolved in the following order.

 1. External configuration
-2. Programatic configuration set on AstrixConfigurer
+2. Programmatic configuration set on AstrixConfigurer
 3. META-INF/astrix/settings.properties
 4. Default values